robbdouglas/jeopardy-game/README.md

 - timer to answer the questions
 - responsive design
 - game ending not in alert but in body
-- already played must be always as big as the other cards

 ## Done